NestorDR/radar-core/README.md

   - yfinance
   - SQLAlchemy
   - numpy, PyYAML, dotenvy-py
-  - TA‑Lib (see notes below)
+  - TA-Lib (see notes below)

-TA‑Lib on Windows: install the prebuilt wheel noted in pyproject.toml (example shown in Installation).
-On non‑Windows platforms, TA‑Lib can be installed from PyPI (see environment markers in pyproject.toml).
+TA-Lib on Windows: install the prebuilt wheel noted in pyproject.toml (example shown in Installation).
+On non‑Windows platforms, TA-Lib can be installed from PyPI (see environment markers in pyproject.toml).

 Note: The project is developed on a Windows 11 host.
 All listed tools (Python 3.13, PyCharm 2026.1+, PostgreSQL 17.x, and Docker Desktop v4.75+) are running locally on this host.